What Can I Sue for in a Car Accident Lawsuit?

 • Physical therapy, rehabilitation costs, and expenses for at-home care

 The more severe the injuries you sustain in a car accident, the higher the medical expenses.
-Your lawyer will work with medical expert witnesses to estimate the future medical bills you might incur.
+Your lawyer will work with medical experts to estimate the future medical bills you might incur.

 Wage or Income Losses